|Date of Birth|

 (6) 1999 South Australian PGA Championship, 2000 Toyota Southern Classic, Australia, 2002 Victoria Open, Canada, 2003 Toyota Southern Classic, Australia, 2003 Von Nida Tour Money List winner, Australia, 2003 Queensland Open

 Big-hitting Scott, who has won the Driving Distance category in 2009, 2010, 2012 and 2013, is one of the most successful international players on the Asian Tour.
+In 2014 he won his sixth Asian Tour title by defeating Angelo Que on the first play-off hole in the Hong Kong Open.
+It was his first victory in a co-sanctioned event with the European Tour at the age of 41.
 In 2013 he overcame a six-shot deficit to win the inaugural Chiangmai Golf Classic presented by PTT by three shots.
-He went on to win the Mercuries Taiwan Masters and cruised to victory at the Venetian Macau Open where he defeating Ernie Els of South Africa.
-The treble of victories led Hend to finish second on the Order of Merit, which was his career-best result.
+He went on to win the Mercuries Taiwan Masters and cruised to victory at the Venetian Macau Open where he defeated Ernie Els of South Africa.
+The treble of victories led Hend to finish second on the Order of Merit.
 In 2012, he claimed his second Asian Tour title by winning the ISPS Handa Singapore Classic by one-shot in the weather-shortened tournament.
-Also posted top-10s at the Zaykabar Myanmar Open, CJ Invitational hosted by KJ Choi, Venetian Macau Open and Thailand Golf Championship.
 Stamped his mark in Asia by finishing fourth on the Order of Merit in 2007, which he matched in 2009.
-He made up for a slow start in 2011 by making all the cuts in the last six events of the year highlighted by a tied fifth placing at the inaugural CJ Invitational hosted by K.J.
-Choi.
-He also qualified for his fourth U.S. Open but missed the weekend rounds.
-In 2010, Scott enjoyed two fourth place finishes at the Worldwide Holdings Selangor Masters and Handa Singapore Classic.
-He missed out on a play-off spot by one stroke and finished tied third at the season finale Black Mountain Masters.
-In 2009, the Aussie finished tied third in the lucrative Barclays Singapore Open and was tied ninth in the Panasonic Open.
+In 2011, he qualified for his fourth U.S. Open but missed the weekend rounds.
+In 2009, the Aussie finished tied third in the lucrative Barclays Singapore Open.
 He celebrated his first victory in 2008 when he won the Pertamina Indonesia President Invitational.
 He overcame a five-shot deficit in the final round and triumphed by three shots after closing with a superb 66.
-Earlier in the season, Scott challenged for the title at the SAIL Open in India before settling for joint second place.
 In 2007, the US-based Scott enjoyed a welcome return to form.
 A serious hand injury suffered in 2006 curtailed his career in the United States where he had played on the US PGA Tour in 2004 and 2005.
 He subsequently switched his focus to Asia and earned his Asian Tour card at Qualifying School in Thailand by finishing second in December, 2006.
 He immediately showed his class with a runner-up finish at the season-opening Pakistan Open and then enjoyed a glorious run in April where he finished tied second and equal third in successive weeks at the co-sanctioned Volvo China Open and BMW Asian Open.
-Also posted top-10s in the Pine Valley Beijing Open, Brunei Open and Volvo Masters of Asia to finish fourth on the Order of Merit and was later named Rookie of the Year.
-The big-hitting Aussie competed in three consecutive US Opens from 2004 to 2006 and previously played on the Canadian Tour where he won the Victoria Open in 2002.
-He tore muscles in his left hand in 2006 which ruled him out for several weeks.
+Was later named Rookie of the Year.